jacob-keller/L0G-101086/README.md

 It is not a complete parser and is intended only to run as efficiently as possible to generate the required minimal output.

+### configuration

+These scripts are configured using a simple JSON based file format in a file called "l0g-101086-config.json".
+The relevant variables should be well documented in each script file.
+The "l0g-101086-config.sample.json" is provided as a basic outline of what needs to be included.
+You *must* insert a gw2raidar token, and a webhook URL, and you probably want to update several of the paths.

+The scripts understand how to parse %UserProfile% in paths, but currently no other folder shorthands are supported.

 ### Questions?

 I'll probably respond to GitHub issues raised here, or you can find me on